A review of the Hotel Atlantic

 – The bed

 I would have preferred a king bed (namely as I was travelling without Mr. O and would get the bed all to myself, which doesn’t happen often!), but I had two twin beds which were comfortable, albeit on the hard side, but with excellent pillows.

 – Closet/Wardrobe – proper hangers or those annoying ones where you need a PhD to get them out one by one?
 This is a personal pet peeve of mine.
 I can’t stand them.

 No problems there.
 I needed some extra hangers which were promptly sent by housekeeping.

 I didn’t find one, but in all honesty, I didn’t need it.

 – Bathrobes and slippers

 They were lovely in true Kempinski style (you may want to read my review of a previous stay in St. Moritz), and for once, I actually used them!

 – Coffee and Tea

-The room had a Nespresso machine and equipped for all coffee and tea needs, but as always, I did not use.
+The room had a Nespresso machine at our room at the Hotel Atlantic Kempinski Hamburg and equipped for all coffee and tea needs, but as always, I did not use.

 – Free bottled water